 Aromatherapy works predominantly through essential oils via your sense of smell.
 The brain has strong links to our sense of smell, which is why you react in different ways to different scents.
 When your brain analyzes a smell, it sets off reactions in other parts of the body.
 It could be where you feel relaxed, energized, or hungry.
 Along with this, the nerves in your nose can also recognize and match smells to specific memories – this is why certain smells cause a variety of different emotions.

-Aromatherapy can be used in diffusers, personal inhalers and in massage oils.
+Aromatherapy can be used in diffusers, personal inhalers, and massage oils.

-Additionally, essential oils can also be used in warm water baths, which maybe the best choices for chronic pain conditions.
+Additionally, essential oils can also be used in warm water baths, which may be the best choice for chronic pain conditions.

-By using essential oils in a warm bath, you can have your daily soak while also benefiting from aromatherapy.
+Using essential oils in a warm bath, you can have your daily soak while also benefiting from aromatherapy.
 This is a great way to allow the healing properties of essential oils to help relax sore pain points seen in fibromyalgia.
-Not only will you absorb the oils into your skin but you are also inhaling the oils into your nose from the steam rising from your bath.
-The warm water in itself has been proven to help with the soothing of chronic pain and the addition of appropriately chosen essential oils increase its effectiveness.
+Not only will you absorb the oils into your skin, but you are also inhaling the oils into your nose from the steam rising from your bath.
+The warm water in itself has been proven to help with the soothing of chronic pain, and the addition of appropriately chosen essential oils increases its effectiveness.